joshf67/Custom-VRC-Connector/Documentation/Introduction.md

 - Currently only the [String](https://docs.vrchat.com/docs/string-loading) loader is used to handle responses, this means the first and last requests require it, so you have to wait 5s for them before starting a new message, and other slowdowns due to this.

 - Converting Objects aren't supported the best, this may cause some issues with custom data types that cannot fit inside DataTokens.

+## Credits:

+- Gorialis - [UdonHashLib](https://github.com/Gorialis/vrchat-udon-hashlib) used for hashing login data in the example project

+- Hax - For the initial MessagePacker script, original FFMPEG response (no longer used), general help and suggestions on methods to use

+- @Merlin - Creating UdonSharp and for general help with bugs/issues

+- @GlitchyDev, @Miner28 and @BocuD - [AvatarImageReader](https://github.com/Miner28/AvatarImageReader) code to read in data from a render texture (old video player method, no longer used, but thanks is still deserved)

+- The U# Discord for everyone that has made any suggestions or comments during the development of this API